danwley/OA-accuracy/README.md

 For example, you might play a gambit line in the opening.
 Your traditional accuracy usually suffers because the gambit is an inaccuracy.
 However, it's often the case that your opponent won't know the correct responses to your gambit/unusual opening line (often why players choose such moves).
 If your opponent doesn't capitalize on your gambit, it might arguably be considered the best move.

 The same applies in bullet chess.
-Your opponent is low on time and pre-moving, so you attack their queen with your rook.
-If the rook were unguarded, this could be a huge blunder.
-However, if your opponent was too busy pre-moving and didn't take your rook, your move would win a queen.
-A blunder according to traditional accuracy, while somehow a very smart move on your behalf.
+Your opponent is low on time and pre-moving, so you attack their queen with your unguarded rook.
+A blunder according to traditional accuracy.
+Yet, if your opponent was too busy pre-moving and didn't take your rook, your move would win a queen.
+OA accuracy does not drop as a result of your smart tactic.

 **The core principle:** If you make a move that loses game advantage (according to engine evaluation), but your opponent does not gain advantage, relative to the evaluation before your move, then the move's practical impact wasn't negative.
 Hence, it shouldn't heavily impact your OA accuracy.